fabiospampinato/overstated/README.md

 debug ();
 ```

-Once called `debug` also defines a global `OVERSTATED` object, which you can access from the devtools.
+Once called `debug` also defines a global object named `OVERSTATED`, which you can access from the devtools.
 This is its interface:

 ```ts
 window.OVERSTATED = {